Calories Burned Circuit Training in Charlotte, NC

 Climate Impact on Calorie Burn in Charlotte

 Charlotte, North Carolina has a subtropical climate with an average annual temperature of 60°F and 9 months suitable for outdoor exercise.
-When doing circuit training here, your body burns calories at approximately the standard rate, as the temperature closely matches the conditions used in MET research (68-72°F).
+For circuit training here, Calorique uses the base MET calculation because the local temperature is close to moderate exercise-planning conditions.

 Calorie Burn by Duration (Charlotte)